Dineshs91/Podcasts_downloader/README.md

 A small script which does the same, and downloads the latest episode.

+### Setup:
+Open the script and update the location to the location you want the file to be stored

 #### How I run.
 I run the script as a cron-job everyday at 6 AM to download the episode and to listen on way to work.